tullyelly/tullyelly.com/README.md

 * Tailwind (`tailwind.config.mjs`) maps tokens to classes.
 * Cards use a white background with thin Bucks green borders; pass `accent="great-lakes-blue"` and `thickness="thick"` to `Card` for the special blue-bordered case.
 * Desktop tables use the shared `Table` component with `.zebra-desktop` striping.
+* For form fields; apply the `form-input` class to reuse border and padding.
 * Use them like this:

 ```jsx